Internet-Draft alternate-uuid-encoding December 2025

 Uniform Resource Identifiers (URIs) have a specific list of reserved characters defined by [RFC3986], Section 2.2 which require percent encoding to be used.

-It is advisable to avoid these using BaseXX alphabets that include these symbols.
+It is advisable to avoid BaseXX alphabets that include these symbols.

 4.12.2.
 DNS Record